In The Lost City, Sandra Bullock plays Loretta Sage, a reclusive author of romance-adventure novels living in seclusion for a while now.

 The only problem is that a rival treasure hunter, played by Ray Winstone, may get there before him.
 Despite receiving negative reviews upon release, there is no denying the chemistry between McConaughey and Hudson in Fool’s Gold.

-With the pair frequently exchanging easy exchanges of dialogue while winning the award for best aesthetically pleasing couple in a romantic adventure film.
+With the pair frequently exchanged easy exchanges of dialogue while winning the award for best aesthetically pleasing couple in a romantic adventure film.

 A visually stunning romantic adventure is created by director Andy Tennant, who captures not only the tanned and toned figures of his movie stars but also the lush beauty of the film’s Queensland, Australia location.